YigesMx/Transformer_FR2EN/report.md

 ### Analysis of different Positional Encoding

 We can see that RoPE has the best performance in terms of BLEU-4 score, which can also be sensed from the example translation results apparently.
+Sinusoidal Positional Encoding and Learnable Positional Encoding have similar performance.
+They did translated some phrases correctly, but the overall translation is not very good, considering the overall meaning of the sentence.
+While RoPE has a much better translation result, which is more close to the ground truth apparently.

 However, considering that the authors of *Attention is All You Need* pointed out that learnable positional encoding should perform almost as well as sinusoidal positional encoding, the BLEU-4 performance of sinusoidal positional encoding here is not as good as expected, although the training loss & accuracy, validation loss are almost the same as learnable positional encoding.
 It's so strange that we assume that our training config is not good enough, or the model is not converged well.